comfyanonymous/ComfyUI_examples/controlnet/README.md

 You can load this image in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to get the full workflow.

 ### Mixing ControlNets

-Multiple ControlNets can be applied like this with interesting results:
+Multiple ControlNets and T2I-Adapters can be applied like this with interesting results:

 ![Example](mixing_controlnets.png)